PawseySC/container-workflows/_episodes/06-hpc-shifter.md

 ### Running images with Shifter ###

-Let us change directory to our group directory with
+Let us change directory to our group directory with:

 ```
 > cd $MYGROUP
 ```

-and then run `ls` using the Ubuntu image we just pulled:
+and then run `ls` using the Ubuntu image we just pulled, via `shifter run`:

 ```
 > shifter run ubuntu ls